How to Hire a Photographer and Get Great Press/Live Photos

 1) On your press kit or website, your photos will be the first thing that a promoter, media, fans, etc. will see.

 2) Your press photos help define who you are as an artist.
-Poor quality, generic, or uninteresting photos generally get the same type of preconceptions with the music (quality, marketability, etc.)
+Poor quality, generic, or uninteresting photos generally get the same type of preconceptions as the music (quality, marketability, etc.)

 3) Local media love featuring artists but won’t include photographs unless they are captivating or creates interest.